auro-orm/auro-engines/README.md

 ## 🙌 Acknowledgments

-Special thanks to [aws_sdk_rdsdata](https://docs.rs/aws-sdk-rdsdata/latest/aws_sdk_rdsdata/) for their invaluable contributions and support.
+Special thanks to [aws_sdk_rdsdata](https://docs.rs/aws-sdk-rdsdata/latest/aws_sdk_rdsdata/) for the library they made because without it, it would be a lot harder to make this one.
 We also extend our gratitude to the Rust, JavaScript, TypeScript, and PostgreSQL communities for their continuous contributions and support.